 Our Safe Environment Program is designed for the protection of our children in every parish and school activity.
-Each of our parish and school employees have completed Safe Environment Procedures.
-With that in mind, ALL VOLUNTEERS 18 years of age and older who have “care, custody or control,” or regular supervised or unsupervised access to children (Athletics, Children’s Liturgy of the Word, Choir, Clubs, Festival, Religious Education, School, Scouts, Youth Ministry, Altar Serving, etc.) must complete Safe Environment Procedures prior to the first day of volunteering.
+Each of our parish and school employees has completed Safe Environment Procedures.
+With that in mind, ALL VOLUNTEERS 18 years of age and older who have “care, custody or control,” or regular supervised or unsupervised access to children, (Athletics, Children’s Liturgy of the Word, Choir, Clubs, Festival, Religious Education, School, Scouts, Youth Ministry, Altar Serving, etc.) must complete Safe Environment Procedures prior to the first day of volunteering.

-Per diocesan policy, all adult volunteers and employees that minister to or with children need to complete a Protecting God’s Children training course and have a Background Check completed and on-file with the Diocese of Columbus.
+Per Diocesan policy, all adult volunteers and employees that minister to or with children need to complete a Protecting God’s Children training course and have a Background Check completed and on-file with the Diocese of Columbus.

 To volunteer with children or youth at St. Michael, you must fulfill these requirements:

 - Complete a Volunteer Application and Code of Conduct

 - Attend a Protecting God’s Children Class (schedule here)

 - Complete a background check with electronic fingerprinting